emm-sam/NHANES-POWERBI-ANALYTICS/README.md

 Notes:
 - note the categories <20 and >20, I decided to order these between 15-20 and 20-25
 - because it is text, we need to set the order of the categories manually
+- though the columns are in ascending order, the legend is not in the correct order, I couldn't find how to fix this

 How to set a manual order for bars:
 - Create a new query (table) called 'Income Order' with 2 coloumns